-Coordination and collaboration practices; crowdsourcing for innovation; evidence-based healthcare and healthcare resource management practices.
+Complex collaboration/coordination; crowdsourcing for innovation; evidence-based healthcare; healthcare resource allocation

-My primary research interests revolve around the micro-dynamics (practices) of coordination and decision making in organizational settings.
-In particular, I am interested in how practitioners, individually and collectively, experience and cope with challenges of coordination in their everyday work situations and how they attempt to cross various boundaries (e.g., task-specific, temporal, epistemic) in order to coordinate.
-My research also examines how practitioners make judgements and decisions in bewildering situations (e.g., when faced with moral dilemmas relating to resource allocation) and how judgement making may be affected by pressures for transparency and accountability.
+My primary research interests revolve around the micro-dynamics (practices) of collaborative work in complex organizational settings.
+My research focus is on how practitioners, individually and collectively, experience and cope with multiple interdependencies in collaborative work situations and what resources might enable them to cross various boundaries (e.g., task-specific, temporal, epistemic,) in order to coordinate distributed activities.
+My research also examines how organisations enact decision making in bewildering situations (e.g., when faced with challenging decision dilemmas relating to resource allocation) and how decision making is affected by pressures for transparency and accountability.

 I generally employ qualitative methods (e.g., field observations, interviews) and make use of social theories, such as practice theories and pragmatic sociology.

 Emmanouil (Manos) joined the ISM group in 2014.
-He has previously held postdoctoral positions at Stern School of Business, New York University.
-Currently, Manos focuses on examining how organizations might use crowdsourcing for innovation as well as the challenges, opportunities faced and evolution of crowdsourcing intermediaries (e.g., Quirky, Kickstarter).
+He has previously held postdoctoral positions at Stern School of Business, New York University (2013) and was also awarded the prestigious ESRC Postdoctoral Fellowship (2012).
+Currently, Manos studies how organizations might work together with crowds to innovate and also examines the challenges and enabling conditions underlying the creation of crowd-based organisations (e.g., Quirky, Kickstarter).

 Manos holds a Bachelor's Degree in Business Administration (Athens University of Economics and Business), a MSc in Operational Research and Management Science (with distinction, Aston Business School), and a PhD in Organization Studies (Liverpool University).

-Manos is an invited member of the ESRC Peer Review College and acts as a reviewer for ESRC, the US National Science Foundation as well as leading management journals, such as Information Systems Research, Organisation Studies and BMJ.
+Manos is an invited member of the ESRC Peer Review College and acts as a reviewer for the ESRC, the US National Science Foundation as well as top academic journals, such as Information Systems Research, Organisation Studies and BMJ.